This LEGO Hexbug maze is super cool! My kids had so much fun designing and engineering it and then racing their hexbugs through it.

 They started out by making a regular maze and had lots of fun with that, but then the fun got taken up a notch when my son came up with the idea to add bridges to his maze.

 He made several bridges that went above the maze and the hexbugs had to go under them.
-It was quite an engineering task because he had to rebuild it a few times do to the bridge being so low that the hexbugs could not fit underneath.
+It was quite an engineering task because he had to rebuild it a few times due to the bridge being so low that the hexbugs could not fit underneath.

 This LEGO maze was a fantastic way to develop critical thinking and problem solving skills.
 He was constantly thinking through how to make the maze correctly and what to do when things didn’t go as planned.